marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:red_square: The database was available in DUMP files and restored using MySQL.
+🟥 The database was available in DUMP files and restored using MySQL.
 The Power BI connection was made by a MySQL localhost.

 ![Query MySQL](https://user-images.githubusercontent.com/98857817/158450173-682af09d-8c2f-4b26-8245-17a283638ac4.PNG)